TriForMine/battleship/README.md

 all of one player's ships have been sunk.
 Players can move their ships and attack their opponent's ships on each turn.
 The game also includes three types of AI that players can compete against.

+In addition, the game now features online multiplayer, using a game server written in Rust.
+The server only handles turn-by-turn broadcast of actions to the other player, and does not check for cheats or incorrect commands.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/TriForMine/battleship)
 ![GitHub](https://img.shields.io/github/license/TriForMine/battleship)
 ![GitHub last commit](https://img.shields.io/github/last-commit/TriForMine/battleship) <br/>